 The Ultimate Happiness Formula

-Overall, we not only want to understand what is happiness, but we also want to be happy.
-Ideally, we don’t want to just feel a little bit happier or less sad.
-We want to become as happy as we possibly can, achieving our Optimal Happiness.
-We want to optimize our personal lives, work, and environment to ensure that we are living our best and happiest life.
+Overall, we not only want to understand what happiness is, but we also want to become as happy as possible, assuming that happiness is the #1 goal in life.
+Therefore, we don’t want to feel just a little bit happier or less sad; instead, we aspire to achieve our Optimal Happiness.
+We aim to optimize our personal lives, work, and environment to ensure that we are living our happiest and best lives.

 The first step to achieving this is dream is to understand what is happiness on a deep level.
 If we can’t understand this, we won’t know what to aim for.
 Metaphorically speaking, any road will take us to Rome, but some roads will get us there easier and faster.
 So why waste time, money, and energy pursuing the elusive goal of happiness when we can choose the best and fastest road to this universally desired state?